Marabyte/spa-static/README.md

 * removing comments
 * inlining critical CSS

-In a future release this will be controlable in the options.
+In a future release this will be controllable in the options.

 #### options.domain